 The problem was how can I create a product that can be automated that will require little work for me in the long run?

 In a very short time frame, I created and started offering this product.
-While the product itself is only $10, it started bringing in new daily income that I hadn't planned on!
+While the product itself is under $25, it started bringing in new daily income that I hadn't planned on!

 My blog income comes from five sources: affiliate income, freelance income, ad income, product income (three products!) and sponsors/brands.